 For the soup portion of this classic dish, we simmered a whole chicken in a big Dutch oven, along with your standard mirepoix, sweet fennel, garlic, and fresh herbs, to create a savory, aromatic broth.
 Then, we shredded the chicken and stirred it back in, adding dark, leafy Tuscan kale at the very end for a bit of greenery.
 Once you’ve ladled it over your bowls of divvied-up matzo balls, the finished product will look like spring put on some fuzzy socks: leafy, veggie-loaded, and speckled with bright green herbs, but also warm, steamy, and cozy.

 The entire bowlscape (that’s landscape, but with a bowl) is so heartwarming.
 However, the real key to enjoying this meal is to craft the perfect spoonful: Break up the matzo balls and scoop up a morsel with shreds of chicken and a little bit of all the different herbs and veggies.
-It’ll make for a perfectly balanced bite that’s worthy of the main course for a simple, stay-at-home Passover (or for a feel-good dinner on any old weekend).
+It’ll make for a perfectly balanced bite that’s worthy of the main course for a simple, stay-at-home holiday celebration (or for a feel-good dinner on any old weekend).

 Our tip: Matzo balls can be cooled to room temperature, then covered and stored in the fridge for up to one day.
 You can also make the soup one day in advance, stopping short of adding the kale, cooling to room temperature, and refrigerating in a covered container.
 Simply reheat, add the kale, and let it simmer for a few minutes before you’re ready to eat.